-We all have that one weird food that we love even though some people might think it's gross.
+Everyone has that one weird food that they love even though some people might think it's gross.
 Maybe you like mayonnaise with your PB&J, or maybe you like everything doused in ranch dressing - no judgment.
 Rest assured, you're not alone.
 There are plenty of disgusting things you can eat - and some of them are even available as restaurant delicacies around the world.
 But you don't need to travel to France or China to get a taste of these recipes.
 Some of these extremely cultural cuisines are offered in restaurants all over the US.

-There are some nasty things you can eat at restaurants that would make most people cringe.
-In some parts of the world, you can order just about any thing.
-And some of those horrifying meals are offered as disgusting restaurant foods in right in your backyard.
+In some parts of the world, you can order just about anything.
+And some of those horrifying meals are offered as disgusting restaurant foods right in your backyard.
 Some of the grossest foods in the world are considered signature dishes in the restaurants - including some restaurants right here in the US of A. And hey, who knows, maybe after reading this you'll find something you never knew you wanted to try (or not.)

 Many people eat eggs, but few people eat eggs that actually have a baby animal inside.
-That would be gross, right?
-Not to those who enjoy balut.
-This dish usually takes fertilized duck eggs and leaves them to incubate for 18 days until there's a well-developed fetus inside.
-Then the egg is cooked and served, and you just eat the whole thing, bones and all.
+Might sound stomach-churning, but not to those who enjoy balut.
+This dish usually takes fertilized duck eggs and leaves them to incubate for 18 days until it's well-developed.
+Then, the egg is cooked and served, and you just eat the whole thing, bones and all.
 The flavor is supposed to be a strong one, the texture is less than palatable, and the food is very rich.
-You can buy the eggs to prepare yourself in some Asian markets, but a few restaurants in New York and California still have it on the menu.
+You can buy the eggs to prepare yourself in some international markets, but a few restaurants in New York and California still have it on the menu.